efellemedia/fusionbox/README.md

 If this command fails, make sure your Vagrant installation is up to date.

 ### Installing Fusionbox
 You may install Fusionbox by simply cloning the repository.
-Consider cloning the repository into a `Fusionbox` folder within your "home" directory, as Fusionbox will serve as the host to all of your v4 projects.
+We'll be cloning this to your home directory as `Fusionbox` for easy access.

 ```
 cd ~

-git clone git@github.com:efellemedia/fusion-box.git Fusionbox
+git clone git@github.com:efellemedia/fusionbox.git Fusionbox
 ```

 Once you have cloned the Fusionbox repository, run the `bash init.sh` command from the Fusionbox directory to create the `Fusionbox.yaml` configuration file.
-The `Fusionbox.yaml` file will be placed in the `~/.fusionbox` hidden directory:
+The `Fusionbox.yaml` file will be placed in your `Fusionbox` directory:

 ```
 bash init.sh